YCCCM7/Vanilla-Madder.-Imsim-/README.md

 # Vanilla-Madder.-Imsim-
 See attached license.
 Crazier than vanilla, guaranteed.
-Open source, with permission.
+All rights reserved, needing permission for use.